-Identifying consumers who likely meet desired household, behavioral, economic and investment criteria can help improve campaign performance and budget efficiency.
+Identifying consumers who likely meet desired household, behavioral, wealth, and investment criteria can help improve campaign performance and budget efficiency.
 Also, instead of just focusing on clicks for campaign measurement, campaign results can be tracked based on both the number and the quality of new accounts opened.
 This allows firms to measure the success of digital agencies or internal campaigns based on the ability to reach and convert households within their critical custom segments.
+Based on prior analysis, firms have used our financial-based segmentation systems to identify billions in potential new assets, grow long-term value (LTV) by 5%, and achieve a 30% lift in new accounts opened.